abirkel/maccel-rpm-builder/docs/PACKAGE_VERIFICATION.md

 ### Sigstore Keyless Verification (Recommended)

-All packages are signed using Sigstore keyless signing for enhanced security and transparency.
+All packages are signed using Sigstore signing for enhanced security and transparency.

 #### Install Cosign